aimeertaylor/paneljudge/README.md

 ## Usage

-The intended usage of the **paneljudge** package is to judge the performance of a panel of genetic markers designed for relatedness inference.
+Initially, **paneljudge** package was written as a tool to judge the performance of a panel of genetic markers designed for relatedness inference.
 It can also be used to estimate relatedness between data on real monoclonal samples, providing the data are formatted in the same way as the data simulated under the model.

-Given inter-marker distances and allele frequency estimates provided by the user, performance is judged using data (pairs of haploid genotypes) that are simulated under a hidden Markov model (HMM) [1] of relatedness between monoclonal malaria samples.
+Given inter-marker distances and allele frequency estimates provided by the user, performance is judged using data (pairs of haploid genotypes) that are simulated under a hidden Markov model (HMM) [2] of relatedness between monoclonal malaria samples.
 Under the HMM, markers are treated as categorical random variables whose realisations (alleles) are unordered.
 Panel performance can be judged in terms of the root mean square error (RMSE) and confidence interval width of estimated relatedness (see example figure below), where relatedness is inferred under the same model used to simulate the data.
+These are suggestions only (without a specific use case to hand, RMSE is somewhat arbitrary and thus difficult to interpret).
+Most people are likely to find classification-based evaluation (see, for example, Figure 4 of [1]) more intuitive.
 In addition, the effective cardinalities and diversities of the markers can be computed using the input allele frequency estimates.
-Please read [1] to clarify any questions you might have regarding the HMM, its parameters and related quantities (e.g. effective cardinalities); no attempt is made to explain these details in the package documentation.
+Please read [2] to clarify any questions you might have regarding the HMM, its parameters and related quantities (e.g. effective cardinalities); no attempt is made to explain these details in the package documentation.
 To better understand the required input (inter-marker distances and allele frequency estimates), please read the comments in the script used to process example data (https://github.com/aimeertaylor/paneljudge/blob/master/data_raw/Process_GTseq.R).
 A link to this script is also provided via the example data documentation (see code block below).

 The package is very minimal.
 To see its full range of capabilities, simply load and attach **paneljudge**, consult the documentation, read the **paneljudge** vignette and view its source code (see code block below).
 In addition, you can follow an example analysis stored in https://github.com/artaylor85/paneljudge/tree/master/Analysis_multipanel_multicountry/ by reading `multipanel_multicountry.pdf` and consulting the R markdown script that generated it (`multipanel_multicountry.Rmd`).

 At present, the examples provided do not consider model misspecification; do not account for uncertainty around input allele frequency estimates; do not consider relatedness between pairs of haploid genotypes simulated using different allele frequencies; do not account for missing marker data.
 Otherwise stated, in the examples provided, the performance of a panel is judged in its most favourable light; it will likely perform less well in reality.
 Examples of additional experiments that could be done to explore relatedness inference more fully include

 - Impact of misspecified allele frequencies: simulate data using one set of allele frequencies and assess relatedness estimated using another.
-- Impact of multiclonal samples: generate multiclonal samples by grouping together simulated haploid genotypes and assess inference in this misspecified setting (misspecified because the HMM of [1] expects monoclonal samples).
+- Impact of multiclonal samples: generate multiclonal samples by grouping together simulated haploid genotypes and assess inference in this misspecified setting (misspecified because the HMM of [2] expects monoclonal samples).
 - Impact of assuming linkage disequilibrium: assess the difference in relatedness inference when treating SNPs within microhaplotypes individually or as nucleotide sequences.